Orlando International airport will open on Sept 2 after the storm changed course

 Travel Advisory: Due to Hurricane Dorian and the closure of Orlando International Airport (MCO), Emirates flights EK219/EK220 to/from Orlando on 2nd September have been cancelled.

 For more details, please visit:https://t.co/m5PKEVEDUi— Emirates Support (@EmiratesSupport) September 1, 2019

 Emirates, however, said its flight remains cancelled.

 “Customers booked for travel with Emirates on a ticket purchased before 30th August 2019 and for travel up to 4th September, can opt to change their flights up to 7 days later than originally booked.
-Customers are requested to contact their travel agent or booking offices to make changes to their bookings,” the airline said.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Customers are requested to contact their travel agent or booking offices to make changes to their bookings,” the airline said.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.